hasura/graphql-engine/docs/graphql/manual/deployment/logging.rst

 Setting a log-level will print all logs of priority greater than the set level.
 The log-level hierarchy is: ``debug < info < warn < error``

-For example, setting ``--log-level=warning``, will enable all warn and error level logs only.
+For example, setting ``--log-level=warn``, will enable all warn and error level logs only.
 So even if the you have enabled ``query-log`` it won't be printed as the level of ``query-log`` is ``info``.

 See :ref:`log-types <log-types>` for more details on log-level of each log-type.